Orientations of Morse flow trees in Legendrian contact homology: Vector bundles and exact sequences

 with fibers

-We will prove that this indeed gives a vector bundle at the same time as we prove it for \eqref{eq:hkb} -- \eqref{eq:hcb}, and it will get the trivialization from the evaluation map at the special puncture $p$.
-The similar construction is made also for the pre-stabilized problem.
+We will prove that this gives a vector bundle with trivialization given by the evaluation map at the special puncture $p$.
+A similar construction is made also for the pre-stabilized problem.

 \begin{defi} We call the bundle $\Ker\ul{\Gamma}_{s}$ the \emph{stabilized kernel bundle} of $\Gamma$. \end{defi}